Kartikkh/Medium/readme.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

-# How it works

-    TODO

-> Describe the general architecture of your app here

 # Getting started